KenT2/tboplayer/README.md

     * Download actual media URL [when] - defines when to extract the actual media from the given URL, either upon adding the URL or when playing it

-    * Youtube video quality - lets you choose between "small", "medium" and "high" qualities (Youtube only feature)
+    * Youtube media quality - lets you choose among "small", "medium" and "high" qualities (Youtube only feature)

     * youtube-dl location - path to youtube-dl binary

     * youtube-dl transcoder - prefer to use either avconv or ffmpeg when using youtube-dl for extracting data from online supported services

+    * Start/End track paused - Pauses the track both in the beginning and in the end of the track

     * Forbid windowed mode - if enabled will make videos always show in full screen, disabling the video window mode and video progress bar - useful if you're using tboplayer through a remote desktop

     * Debug - prints some debug text to the command line

-    * Generate Track Information - parses the output of omxplayer, disabled by default as it may cause problems with some tracks.
+    * Generate Track Information - parses the output of omxplayer, disabled by default as it may cause problems with some tracks

 A track is selected using a single click of the mouse or up-down arrow key, playing is started by pressing the Play/Pause button, the . key or the Return key.